lioncruise/RedHat_internship_assignment/README.md

 <user username="admin" password="admin" roles="manager-gui,manager-script"/>
 ```

-Then go back to the App's root directory to deploy
+Then go back to the App's root directory to deploy.
+Make sure your tomcat is running!

 ```shell
 mvn tomcat7:deploy